maxpetul/C3X/README.md

 ## Wonder Districts

 Wonder districts can be enabled via `enable_wonder_districts`.
-Wonder districts enable Wonders (both Great and Small) to be dependant on having a tile reserved for them.
+Wonder districts enable Wonders (both Great and Small) to be dependent on having a tile reserved for them.
 Wonder district art will change when you initiate and complete the Wonder:

 <img width="1335" height="250" alt="image" src="https://github.com/user-attachments/assets/dde0fcdd-cbf9-42ed-a3c7-2ac5cd973d7c" />